Setup

 • /setup auto will automatically create roles, channels, and everything else you need (excluding reaction panels) without any interaction required from you.
 This is okay for simple usecases, but you'll likely want to configure the options yourself.

-• Individual Settings: Run commands such as /setup category and /setup welcomemessage to change individual settings one by one.
+• Individual Settings: Run commands such as /setup limit and /setup use-threads to change individual settings one by one.

 We have guides on each of the available methods: